 Saint Nektarios converted to Islam (the Prologue says under duress) at the age of seventeen.
 When his mother saw him dressed as a Turk, she cried "Get away from me!
 I do not know you.
 I bore you as a Christian, not a Turk!"
 Repenting of his deed he went to the Holy Mountain and became a monk.
 Like St Nikodemos, he determined after a few years to return home and accept martyrdom for Christ.

-- This holy modern-day elder has not been formally glorified by the Church, though many are confident that in time he will be.
-He was born in Russia in 1896.
+- He was born in Russia in 1896.
 As a young man, he lived an artist's life, trying to succeed as a painter while engaging in a wide-ranging spiritual search which included study of the Eastern religions.
 He fled to Paris during the Russian Revolution.
 There he rediscovered the Orthodoxy of his childhood and gave his life wholly to repentance and prayer, often spending hours at a time prostrated and weeping on the floor of his Paris apartment.
 In 1925 he moved to Mt Athos, where he lived as a monk for more than twenty years.